5 Takeaways From China's Hong Kong National Security Law

 "It is asserting extraterritorial jurisdiction over every person on the planet," wrote Donald Clarke, a law professor at George Washington University, noting that the national security law is even more broad in scope than China's own criminal law.

-Foreign media outlets, NGOs and other international organizations could also face more stringent regulation and censorship in Hong Kong.
+Foreign media outlets, nongovernmental organizations and other international gr0ups could also face more stringent regulation and censorship in Hong Kong.
 Article 54 calls for stricter management of such entities.

 Serious national security cases will be tried in mainland Chinese courts, by Chinese judges